Jane Austen ring brings $236,000 at auction

 Last year, the earliest surviving Austen manuscript, a hand-written draft of a book that was never published, sold for $1.6 million at a Sotheby's auction.

-The auction generated more than 1.5 million pounds ($2.4 million), with many of the items selling above their pre-sale estimates, Sotheby's said.
+The auction generated more than 1.5 million pounds, with many of the items selling above their pre-sale estimates, Sotheby's said.

 (Reporting By Piya Sinha-Roy; Editing by Bob Tourtellotte and M.D.
 Golan)